 Q: What is the role of a School Counselor?

-A: School counselors are licensed educators with a minimum of a master’s degree in school counseling, making them uniquely qualified to address students’ academic, career and social/emotional development needs.
-School counselors do not provide therapy, but use interventions and strategies to help support students.
+A: School counselors are licensed educators with a minimum of a master’s degree in school counseling, making them uniquely qualified to address students’ academic, career/post-secondary, and social/emotional development needs.
+School counselors do not provide therapy or therapuetic services, but use interventions and strategies to help support students in the school environment.

 Q: What is the role of a School Psychologist?

 A: School psychologists are uniquely qualified members of school teams that support students' abilities to learn and teachers' abilities to teach.
-They apply expertise in mental health, learning, and behavior, to help children and youth succeed academically, socially, behaviorally, and emotionally.
-School Psychologists do not provide therapy, but use interventions and strategies to help support students.
+They apply expertise in mental health, learning, and behavior to help children and youth succeed academically, socially, behaviorally, and emotionally.
+School Psychologists do not provide therapy or therapuetic services, but use interventions and strategies to help support students in the school environment.

 Q: What is the role of a Social Emotional Learning Specialist?

 A: Social Emotional Learning Specialists are licenced educators that work closely with counselors, psychologists, teachers, and other staff to support student learning and social emotional development.
-Social Emotional Learning Specialists do not provide therapy, but use interventions and strategies to help support students.
+Social Emotional Learning Specialists do not provide therapy or therapuetic services, but use interventions and strategies to help support students in the school environment.

-Q: What services does the Social Emotional and Mental Health team provide?
+Q: What services does the Social Emotional Learning and Mental Health team provide?